 - The diet is also linked to improved brain function, heart health, control of blood sugar levels, and more.

 - Anti-inflammatory properties in Mediterranean food make it ideal with lots of polyunsaturated or healthy fats, flavonoids, and a limited amount of processed meat, which helps improve fertility.

-Dr. Sweta Gupta, a fertility expert & medical director at Crysta IVF, says, “modifying preconception nutrition may be an important consideration for individuals trying to become pregnant, as it can help optimize fertility and support overall health.”
+Dr. Nidhi Sehrawet, a fertility expert at Crysta IVF, says, “Modifying preconception nutrition may be an important consideration for individuals trying to become pregnant, as it can help optimize fertility and support overall health.”

 Mediterranean Diet: A Healthy Choice